Kids In Need Foundation

 The Kids In Need Foundation is an American national 501(c)(3) charity that believes every child in America should have equal opportunity and access to a quality education.
-By partnering with teachers and students in under-resourced schools, Kids In Need Foundation provides the support needed for teachers to teach and learners to learn.
+By partnering with teachers and students in under-resourced schools, Kids In Need Foundation provides the supplies and resources needed for teachers to teach and learners to learn.

-Second Responder®
+Second Responder

-The Second Responder® program operates during the recovery period following the devastation, once the critical necessities of food, shelter, and medical aid are in place.
+The Second Responder program operates during the recovery period following the devastation, once the critical necessities of food, shelter, and medical aid are in place.
 KINF delivers hope in a tangible way for teachers and students to return to the important work of learning as they start the path to rebuilding.

 School Ready Supplies

-Partnering with corporations and philanthropic organizations throughout the country to provide completely assembled school supply backpacks to students who otherwise would have to do without the basic tools for learning.
+KINF partners with corporations and philanthropic organizations throughout the country to provide completely assembled school supply backpacks to students who otherwise would have to do without the basic tools for learning.

 Supply A Teacher

-KINF’s Supply A Teacher program seeks to remove the burden of having to provide necessary resources from teachers in underserved schools.
-Every teacher supported through our program receives two boxes of items they need to fuel a full semester of active learning.
-Donors can fund a teacher, school, or entire school district they’d like to support.
+KINF's Supply A Teacher program seeks to remove the burden of having to provide necessary resources from teachers in underserved schools.
+Every teacher supported through the program receives two boxes of items they need to fuel a full semester of active learning.
+Donors can fund a teacher, school, or entire school district they'd like to support.

 National Network of Resource Centers (2020)

-KINF is proud to partner with 42 organizations across the country to help distribute much-needed school supplies to students who would otherwise go without.
+KINF partners with 42 organizations across the country to help distribute much-needed school supplies to students who would otherwise go without.

 These organizations focus on schools with high percentages of students enrolled in the federal free and reduced lunch program.
-With the generous support of our donors, sponsors, and national product partners, we supply them with the basic tools needed to learn and succeed in school.
+With the generous support of donors, sponsors, and national product partners, KINF supplys them with the basic tools needed to learn and succeed in school.

 A Gift For Teaching – Orlando, Fla.

 Atlanta Kids In Need Resource Center/Empty Stocking Fund – Atlanta, Ga.

 Back To School Teachers' Store – Muncie, Ind.